f5devcentral/f5-big-iq-lab/docs/class5/module7/lab1.rst

 Lab 2 of this module will cover Onboarding the newly created VMWare VE.

-See `Class 2 Module 1 Lab 4`_ for Troubleshooting.
+See `Class 2 Module 1 Lab 4`_ for help with Troubleshooting.

 .. _Class 2 Module 1 Lab 4: ../../class2/module1/lab4.html